AdaCore/learn/courses/intro-to-spark/book/02_Flow_Analysis.rst

    :language: ada

-This lecture presents the static flow analysis capability provided by the GNATprove tool supporting SPARK.
+This section presents the static flow analysis capability provided by the GNATprove tool supporting SPARK.